viamrobotics/docs/docs/ml/train-model.md

 On the **Train a model** menu:

-1. Enter a name or use the automatically suggested name for your new model.
+1. Enter a name or use the suggested name for your new model.
 1. Select a **Model Type** and one or more labels to train on:
    - **Single Label Classification**: The resulting model predicts one of the selected labels or `UNKNOWN` per image.
      If you are only using one label, ensure that the dataset you are training on also contains unlabeled images.